 - Does not understand other people’s facial expressions

-- Has problem in making friends
+- Has a problem making friends

-- Repetitive finger flapping, twisting, or whole body movements
+- Repetitive finger flapping, twisting, or whole-body movements

 - Have difficulty in showing, bringing, or pointing out objects of interest to other people

 - May be bothered by loud noises, Lights, or strong tastes or textures